Inside: How to make slime with liquid starch – only 2 ingredients! Find out why liquid starch slime is the easiest slime recipe to make!

 How to Make Slime with Liquid Starch

-In this tutorial I’ll show you how to make the basic 2-ingredient liquid starch slime using white glue.
+In this tutorial I’ll show you how to make the basic 2-ingredient slime recipe with starch using white glue.
 Once you have this recipe, you can use it to make so many different slimes!

 After you master the basic liquid starch slime recipe below, try these fun recipes: